 What is the Law on Resisting Arrest in Texas?

 Texas law provides that Resisting Arrest can be either a misdemeanor or a felony.
 Generally speaking, it is a Class A misdemeanor unless a deadly weapon is alleged.
 We will discuss what deadly weapon means in great detail.
 It is found in Chapter 38 of the Texas Penal Code, which is entitled “Obstructing Governmental Operations.”
 It is fairly similar to the criminal charge of Evading Arrest.
 In fact, there are many circumstances that can and do arise in which either crime could be charged.
-Depending on the severity and nature of the resistance, there is also potential overlap with Assault of a Public Servant, which is a more serious criminal charge Here is the Texas law on Resisting Arrest.
+Depending on the severity and nature of the resistance, there is also potential overlap with Assault of a Public Servant, which is a more serious criminal charge The Texas law on Resisting Arrest is in section 38.03 of the Penal Code.

 Example: say that you get pulled over for speeding.
 License and registration, please.
 When the police officer returns to your car, you have an outstanding traffic ticket.
 You forgot to take care of it, and now it has gone to warrant.
 The police officer takes your license to his squad car and comes back.
 Your fears have been realized because the warrant came up and you are being asked to exit the vehicle.
 You do.
 The officer starts to reach for your hand to cuff you.
 You back up.
 You have never been arrested before and you think that if you just explain yourself, you may be able to go home.
 You back up and the officer approaches.
 You are yelling and pleading.
 The officer grabs your arm and you yank it away.
 The next think you know you are up against the hood of your car and the cuffs are strangling your wrists.
 So there you are, getting arrested.
 Now you are in the back of the police cruiser.
 Total bummer, right?
 There goes your Friday night.
 Possibly your Saturday night as well.
 Now, in addition to the very uncomfortable arrest, you are getting charged with Resisting Arrest.